Monday Exercise 1.3: Run Jobs!¶

 Nearly all of the time, when you want to run an HTCondor job, you first write an HTCondor submit file for it.
 In this section, you will run the same

-hostname command as in the last exercise, but where this command will run within a job on one of the 'execute' servers in CHTC's local HTCondor pool.
+hostname command as in Exercise 1.1, but where this command will run within a job on one of the 'execute' servers in CHTC's local HTCondor pool.

 Here is a simple submit file for the